 Duke Catholic Center

 Duke Catholic Center is the spiritual home of the 1,200 Catholic students on campus.
-In addition to two Sunday Masses (11am in Goodson Chapel and 9pm in Duke Chapel) and daily Mass, the DCC also offers weekly community dinners, small faith groups, an awesome music ministry, spiritual retreats, intramural sports, countless social events, and more!
+In addition to Sunday Masses, Catholic students at Duke find meaning and a welcoming space in small faith groups, an awesome music ministry, spiritual retreats, and more!
 Come join us for any event, any time -- and don't hesitate to bring a friend or two.
 Everyone is welcome at all Duke Catholic Center activities!

 - West Campus Office: 3rd Floor, Page Building, 402 Chapel Drive, Durham, NC 27708